 Many of you know that I have been working on a very simple, highly-integrated mathematical model of the universe.
 It is all contained within just 202 doublings, steps, or notations.
 In that process I’ve begun to realize how everything we think, say or do impacts our little universe.
 If we can mathematically encode the universe in just 202 intimately-related steps, the universe may appear ginormous, but it isn’t.
 It is just that our understanding of space and time are off.

 Within the 13.8± billion years, the human family is but a speck of time within this universe.
 So, the evolution of our family, is yet a smaller speck.
 And each generation, yet smaller.

 The Pilgrims left from Plymouth, England on September 16 and made progress each day until they anchored on November 21.
 The Mayflower Compact was signed that day.

 (Writing to the family… sister, brother, cousins, and more.)

 Richard Warren, one of your many great-great… grandfathers, appears 12th in the list of signatures.

 We all share her DNA.
 We all share Richard Warren’s DNA.
-And, if we read closely, it appears that we also share the DNA of Samuel Baker, Henry Howland, and William White; all of them were on that Mayflower.
+And, if we read closely, it appears that we also share the DNA of Samuel Baker, John Howland, and William White; all of them were on that Mayflower.

-It seems with four tracks of DNA to the Mayflower, this not only should be our day of remembrance of things in which to be thankful, but also a remembrance of who you are and how you carry on a very mighty tradition.
+It seems with four tracks of DNA to the Mayflower, this not only should be our day of remembrance of things in which to be thankful, but also a remembrance of who you are and how you carry on a very special tradition.

 We are only physically on this earth for a short time.
 Let us celebrate our days and live life to the fullest!